 When not reading about food, talking about it, cooking it or eating it, I am partial to a gin & tonic the size of Lake Geneva & a binge watch of ‘Masterchef’.

 In the early days, we called ourselves ‘The Local Tart Company’ (cue much hilarity!) and made delicious tarts, sausage rolls & then home made pates which we sold on farmers’ markets to great acclaim.
 I appeared on BBC ‘Midlands Today’ Just click here to see me in action.
-Between 2007 and 2010 we sold 85,000 homemade savoury tarts & even took them to Clarence House.
+Between 2007 and 2010 we sold 85,000 homemade savoury tarts & even took them to Central London.
 Now that’s a lot of tarts!
 It was the reaction of our regular customers that made us think we could cater for people and out of that Kemp & Kemp Catering was born… and if you fancy a tart at your wedding, I can still produce them and they will still ‘change your life’ as Richard used to say on the markets.

 Richard is my lovely husband, co- director, lover of an excel spreadsheet & project manager par exellence!